PayEx/PayEx.Checkout.Documentation/docs/gettingStarted.md

 # 3.1 Getting started

-PayEx Checkout consists of two parts: A frontend and a backend.
-Both parts need to be implemented.
+A PayEx Checkout implementation consists of two parts: a frontend and a backend, both of which needs to be implemented.
 Let's deal with the frontend first.

 ## 3.1.1 Adding the script
 Start by adding the PayEx Checkout script to your page.